zarf-dev/zarf/examples/doom/README.md

 :::note

-In this example there is no "GitOps" service&mdash;Zarf is only showing off it's ability to act as a standard means of packaging, distribution, and runtime.
+In this example, there is no "GitOps" service.
+Zarf is only showing off its ability to act as a standard means of packaging, distribution, and runtime.

 :::